vuejs/vuex/docs/index.md

 This is the docs for Vuex 4, which works with Vue 3.
 If you're looking for docs for Vuex 3, which works with Vue 2, [please check it out here](https://vuex.vuejs.org/).
 :::

 Vuex is a **state management pattern + library** for Vue.js applications.
 It serves as a centralized store for all the components in an application, with rules ensuring that the state can only be mutated in a predictable fashion.
-It also integrates with Vue's official [devtools extension](https://github.com/vuejs/vue-devtools) to provide advanced features such as zero-config time-travel debugging and state snapshot export / import.

 ## What is a "State Management Pattern"?